phantomhaircuts/mongo-intro/readme.md

 ### CLI: Creating a Database

-In the mongo REPL, let's go ahead and create our first database, one which we will be using to store information about restaurants.
+In the Mongo REPL, let's go ahead and create our first database, one which we will be using to store information about restaurants.

 In order to create/connect to a new database, we have to tell mongo to `use` a specific database that we want to work with: